stuartcrobinson/autobot3_wdio/README.md

 *  at some point after running x = Autobot.httpRequestCreateProject_begin(...), you must run Autobot.httpRequestComplete(x);
 *  super.nameElements(); must be called at the end of every element container constructor
 *  do not call "browser" from tests.  must be wrapped in autobot functions for proper logging and error handling.
-* X  all files must start with //@ts-check
+* X  all files must start with //@ts-check (handled with eslint)
 *  do NOT use chai.assert - too easy to mistakenly code: `assert(x)`
 *  actually, don't `assert` at all.  each step should fail-fast. asserts are pointless clutter

-note:
+* X tests including visual tests must end with AutobotAssert.visualTestsPassed() - this creates soft asserts for visual testing.  (handled with eslint)

+notes:

+- if you're using iTerm2, you can command-click on files in the stack trace to load in your defaul js editor
-browser.scroll doesn't work.  using offsets with browser.moveToObject doesn't seem to work.
+- browser.scroll doesn't work.
+- you can't use ``npm install`` because it doesn't grab the autobot eslint plugin (`eslint-plugin-autobot`).